Phonics and Early Reading

 Reception and Year 1

 - Phonics is taught daily for 30 mins.
-At the beginning of Reception the programme begins in Week 2, with shorter, engaging, age appropriate, 10 minute sessions, but quickly develops into the full-length sessions.
+At the beginning of Reception the programme begins in Week 2, with shorter, engaging, age appropriate, 10 minute sessions, but develops into the full-length sessions over weeks.
 Built into the programme is a review session every Friday, alongside regular review and assessment weeks, so that we have a clear understanding of where our children are at and what further teaching they may need to allow them early success.

 - The daily sessions include a clear 4 part lesson, Revisit/Revise, Teach, Practice and Apply and cover letter formation, segmenting and blending, real and pseudo words and application into reading and writing.